marsteg/adventure-game/README.md

 ## Items
 - I would like to implement an "endless" item, from which the player always pick up one
-	- there is now a test case but somehow the item is only given once.

 # Thanks and Grateful links to external helping tools: